okta/okta-sdk-dotnet/docs/SubscriptionApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="listusersubscriptions"></a>
+<a name="listsubscriptionsuser"></a>
-# **ListUserSubscriptions**
+# **ListSubscriptionsUser**
-> List&lt;Subscription&gt; ListUserSubscriptions (string userId)
+> List&lt;Subscription&gt; ListSubscriptionsUser (string userId)

-List all Subscriptions
+List all Subscriptions for a User

-List subscriptions of a User.
-Only lists subscriptions for current user.
-An AccessDeniedException message is sent if requests are made from other users.
+Lists all subscriptions available to a specified User.
+Returns an `AccessDeniedException` message if requests are made for another user.

 ### Example
 ```csharp